The strong environmental dependence of black hole scaling relations: Discussion

 \section{Discussion}

 In each of the three scaling relations we have examined, central galaxies have shown a steeper slope than satellite galaxies.
 The satellite galaxies in the \Mbhbulge\ relation also showed a higher intercept than the central galaxies, while the differences in the intercepts of the other two relations were not statistically significant.
-The difference in the scaling relations between central and satellite galaxies was consistentally the most significant of any of the environmental divisions.
-Further, this difference was maintened after restricting to early type only samples or removing the known BCGs.
+The difference in the scaling relations between central and satellite galaxies was consistently the most significant of any of the environmental divisions.
+Further, this difference was maintained after restricting to early type only samples or removing the known BCGs.
 For these reasons, we will assume that the fundamental difference in environmentally divided scaling relations is driven by the difference between the central and satellite galaxies in the \Mbhrel\ relation.
 While the discussion below is framed in those terms, the focus on this instead of another relation is largely because velocity dispersion is a direct probe of the potential well and thus the needed escape velocity.
+We emphasize that the absence of evidence for strong environmental signatures in the scaling relations when divided by nearest neighbour distance, number density or halos mass does not imply there is no such effect.
+It may be that the environmental divisions used are too coarse, or more data is needed.
+We focus on the central/satellite division because of the strong effect it shows.